Post

 The endpoint is /api/embed (plural), not /api/embeddings.
 Ollama has both: the new /api/embed accepts an input array and returns {"embeddings": [...]}; the older /api/embeddings accepts a single prompt and is being phased out.
 Always use the new one — it batches.

 One httpx.AsyncClient held on the instance, not per-call. httpx is the requests of the async world.
 Creating a new client per request would re-pay the TCP+TLS handshake on every embedding call — for a 50-page ingestion run that’s 50 needless handshakes.
 Holding one client on the instance reuses the connection.
-We expose aclose() so the FastAPI shutdown hook can release it cleanly; we don’t wire that in this post (no app code calls get_embedding_client yet) — that wiring happens in Post 6 where the chat orchestrator first holds a long-lived client.
+We expose aclose() so the FastAPI shutdown hook can release it cleanly.
+We don’t wire that in this post (no app code calls get_embedding_client yet); that wiring happens in Post 9 where the chat orchestrator first holds a long-lived client.

 Errors are explicit.
-Non-2xx status → raise with the body snippet included.
-An unexpected payload shape → raise with the shape included.
+A non-2xx status raises with the body snippet included; an unexpected payload shape raises with the shape included.
 Both errors point at the actual problem (wrong model name, Ollama not running, version mismatch) instead of a KeyError: 'embeddings' two stack frames deeper.
 This is one of those “future-you debugging at 11pm” details that pays for itself the first time it fires.

 SentenceTransformersEmbeddingClient — the zero-network fallback